lowwrena1/liri-node-app/README.md

 # Coders and Developers!
-Liri is A an app that uses Node.js.
+Liri is an app that uses Node.js.
 It looks up and displays information from your favorite songs, concerts to you favorite bands, and movies.
 # system Requirements:
 GitBash or Terminal,
 Nodejs